kantele/k-esprima/README.md

 This fork of Esprima is modified to parse expressions in Derby templates.

 Parsing of statements and other non-expression language features has been removed.
-With the exception of the operators `typeof`, `instanceof`, and `in`, ECMAScript keywords have been removed.
+With the exception of `this`, `typeof`, `instanceof`, `in`, and `new`, ECMAScript keywords have been removed.
 Expressions such as `class` and `for` are parsed as identifiers instead of as keywords.

 Instead of parsing it as an identifier, `undefined` is parsed as a literal.
 It works the same way as `null` parsing.